-WASHINGTON (UPI) — The Obama administration wants federal student loan companies to move away from collections and shift their focus to helping borrowers manage education loan debts.
+WASHINGTON (UPI) — The Obama administration wants federal student loan companies to move away from collections and shift their focus to helping borrowers manage education loan debts in a better manner by implementing a trust deed and other such healthy measures.

 The proposed guidelines, which must be approved by the U.S. Department of Education’s Federal Student Aid Office and written into contracts with loan servicers that include Navient and Nelnet, will also help some borrowers explore options to discharge student loan debt.
 The goal is to give the some 43 million borrowers, who owe an estimated $1.3 trillion in outstanding loans, better customer service and “fair treatment” as they repay their debt, the Education Department said.